 After Singapore’s independence, the Economic Development Board developed and adopted national economic policies to boost the country’s manufacturing sector.
 Industrial estates were established, and the country offered tax incentives that attracted foreign investment.

 Meanwhile, South Korea and Taiwan started to industrialize in the mid-1960s with significant government intervention, including programs and policies.
 Both countries followed export-oriented development, as in Singapore and Hong Kong.

 The Four Asian Tigers were motivated by Japan’s recognizable progress and followed the same strategy through investments in the same categories – education and infrastructure.
 They benefited from the international exchange assistance that set them apart from other nations – the most important being the economic assistance from the United States, which could be demonstrated by the spread of American electronic goods in traditional households of the four countries.

 Reason for Economic Growth of Four Asian Tigers

-The actual reason for the rise of the economies of the Four Asian Tigers is their export policies.
+The primary reason for the rise of the economies of the Four Asian Tigers was their export policies.
 The four countries followed different approaches; Singapore and Hong Kong implemented neo-liberal trading regimes that promoted free trade.